jburse/ethz-proquel/README.md

 - [pro_quel/pro_flat_sql](https://github.com/jburse/ethz-proquel/tree/master/pro_quel/pro_flat_sql):
   ProQuel with plain Oracle target.

-The "_flat_" in the name above means that this is the Datalog version, where all predicate arguments are scalar datatypes.
-We did not upload more advanced experimental versions that were also pursued in the past.
+The "flat" in the directory name above means that this is the Datalog version, where all predicate arguments are scalar datatypes.
+We did not upload more advanced experimental versions that

+were also pursued in the past.

 # ProQuel Documentation